 The exterior of the Temple contains numerous symbols that are not simply remnants of ancient paganism but directly associated with evil.
 The most blatant symbol is the inverted pentagram.

 This symbol is found all around Temple Square, in multiple forms.
 An upright pentagram stands for the five elements, protection against malignant spirits and is an embodiment of the Golden Proportion.
 It also signifies the dominance of the divine spirit on the lower nature of Man.
 Conversely, an upside-down pentagram represents the submission of the spirit to matter and the submission of man to his lowest impulses.

 “The pentagram with one point upwards repels evil, but a reversed pentagram, with two points upwards, is a symbol of the Devil and attracts sinister forces because it is upside down and because it stands for the number 2.
 It represents the great Goat of the witches’ sabbath and the two upward points are the Goat’s horn.”

 -Richard Cavendish, The Black Arts

-The walls of the Temple bear Sun stones, phases of the moon and stars (in the form of inverted pentagrams).
-Those three celestial bodies can be found on ancient pagan temples and their use can be traced back to the times of Baal Worship.
-Through Mystery Religion, occult orders like the Freemasons have preserved those symbols and still apply them on their own monuments.
+The walls of the Temple bear Sunstones, phases of the moon and stars (in the form of inverted pentagrams).
+Those three celestial bodies can be found in ancient pagan temples and their use can be traced back to the times of Baal Worship.
+Through Mystery Religion, occult orders like the Freemasons have preserved those symbols and still apply them to their own monuments.